BeAPI/bea-silo/readme.md

 do_action( 'bea\silo\display', [ {post_type_1}, {post_type_2} ], [ {taxonomy} ] );
 ```

-With the matching args, custom templates (_s) and views (html) can be made :

-They are loaded in the below order :
+With the matching args, custom templates (_s) and views (html) can be made  and they are loaded in the below order :

 1. Child theme
 2. Theme